Hearing Delzant polytopes from the equivariant spectrum: Constructing polygons

 \begin{prop} Let $P$ be a generic Delzant polygon in $\bbR^2$ with no more than two pairs of parallel sides.
 Then, up to translation, the data $\mcD$ for $P$ determine $P$ up to two choices. \end{prop}

-\begin{proof} For $P$ with one or two pairs of parallel sides the following indeterminants arise: \begin{enumerate} \item We do not know the individual lengths of the edges in a parallel pair, only the sum of their lengths. \item We do not know which of the normal directions in our list of normals are repeated, i.e., which of the normal directions are normal to two edges. \item We only know the edges up to sign. \end{enumerate}
+\begin{proof} For $P$ with one or two pairs of parallel sides the following indeterminants arise: \begin{enumerate} \item We do not know the individual lengths of the edges in a parallel pair, only the sum of their lengths. \item We do not know which of the vectors in our set of normal vectors are repeated, i.e., which of the normal vectors are normal to two edges. \item We only know the edges up to sign. \end{enumerate}

 We begin by addressing the first issue.
-Let $\{e_1,\ldots,e_d\}$ be the edges of the polygon.
-Without loss of generality, we may assume that $e_1$ has a parallel side; in the case of two pairs of parallel sides, assume that $e_1$ and $e_2$ have parallel sides.
+Let $\{e_1,\ldots,e_d\}$ be the set of edge vectors of the polygon.
+Without loss of generality, we may assume that $e_1$ has a parallel side; in the case of two pairs of parallel sides, assume for notational simplicity that $e_1$ and $e_2$ have parallel sides.
 Let $e_{i1}$, and $e_{i2}$ if necessary, be the edge(s) parallel to $e_1$ (and $e_2$).
 We have

-Suppose there is another polygon with the same spectral data $\mcD$ and same edge directions, but the lengths of the individual edges in a parallel pair are different.
+Suppose there is another polygon with the same spectral data $\mcD$ and same edge vectors, but the lengths of the individual edges in a parallel pair are different.
 The new edges in this polygon are $(1+\alpha_1)e_1$ and $e_{i1}+\beta_1e_1$ (and $(1+\alpha_2)e_2$ and $e_{i2}+\beta_2e_2$, if necessary).
 All other edges remain the same.
 So we must have

 But the spectral data tells us that the sum of the lengths of two parallel sides must be the same in the new polygon as in the original.
 In the new polygon, one such sum is

 and in the original the corresponding sum is $|e_1-e_{i1}|$; thus $\alpha_1=\beta_1$.
 In the case of two pairs of parallel sides, we would also obtain $\alpha_2=\beta_2$.
 In fact we have